 This approach involved the practice of an open awareness which is followed by a few minutes reflection on what happened during our session, and journalling what happened.
 To get real benefit from meditation, it’s helpful to talk about our sessions with someone.

 Practising this gentle, secular skill could well reveal fresh perspectives on old habitual patterns and yield profound insights.
 We become increasingly aware of our thinking patterns as we reflect on our meditation sessions and journal them.

 The effects of conditioning and past difficulties can be felt and seen, and with care and compassion allowed to untangle and reveal hidden gems.
 We can experience a sense of wellbeing and deep tranquility as we learn to tolerate difficult emotional states.
 What we hold as difficult may in fact be the doorway to transformation and liberation.
 More often than not, this works a lot better than trying to ‘fix’ what we consider to be ‘wrong’ with us.

 All of us have an intelligence within us that can do this work, so long as we listen deeply to ourselves, and follow the impulses and wisdom that emerges.

 Before setting up One Mindful Breath, I started a meditation group in 2000 that became Wellington Insight Meditation Community, and during the time I was running it facilitated weekly meditation sessions, ran a Sunday morning spiritual friendship group, and organised retreats, courses and workshops.

-In 2009, I set up Aotearoa Buddhist Education Trust and continue to chair it, and a year later I launched secularbuddhism.org.nz as a place for people wanting to discuss a contemporary, secular approach to the dharma.
-I was asked to run a new meditation group at the start of 2014; that group is now called One Mindful Breath.
-As well as teaching here, I serve on the community’s Care Committee and oversee our communications.
+In 2009, I set up Aotearoa Buddhist Education Trust and continue to chair it.
+One year later I launched secularbuddhism.org.nz as a place for people wanting to discuss a contemporary, secular approach to the dharma.
+I was asked to run a new meditation group at the start of 2014; that group is now One Mindful Breath.
+As well as teaching, I serve on the community’s Care Committee and oversee our communications.